vuillaut/neuronDetector/README.md

 Detect activated neurons in video files
 Project started in May 2018 to analyse videos of neurons on chips.

+## TODO

+- use 3D object counter

+OR

+- study thresholds (see auto threshold macro in ImageJ)
+- find a good automated threshold algorithm
+- apply the threshold in the macro
+- segmentation (2d or 3d)
+- count objects

 ## Do it with Fiji (ImageJ)